ratt-ru/montblanc/README.md

     # git submodule init
     # git submodule update

-This should clone the [moderngpu][moderngpu] and [cub][cub] CUDA libraries which are needed by montblanc.
+This should clone the [moderngpu][moderngpu] CUDA library which are required by montblanc.

 ### Setting up the CUDA path

-Montblanc is dependant on PyCUDA, which in turn depends on CUDA.
+Montblanc is dependant on [PyCUDA][pycuda], which in turn depends on CUDA.
 It needs to know where CUDA is installed.
 This is usually somewhere like `/usr/local/cuda-5.5`.
 It is useful to create the following environment variables.

     # export CUDAHOME=/usr/local/cuda-5.5
     # export PATH=$PATH:$CUDAHOME/bin